How We Consider Applicants

 - Standardized test scores (GRE or GMAT scores are strongly recommended, but not required for master's- level candidates.
 GRE or GMAT scores are required for all doctoral-level candidates).
 If you are submitting GRE scores, please use ETS school code 2507 when reporting your scores.
 A department code is not required.

-- TOEFL or IELTS scores are required for applicants whose undergraduate (applicable to master's level applicants) or graduate education (applicable to all doctorate level applicants) was not in English.
+- TOEFL or IELTS scores are required for applicants whose undergraduate (applicable to master's-level applicants) or graduate education (applicable to all doctoral-level applicants) was not in English.
 Our minimum TOEFL score is 100, IELTS score is 7.5.